mulderp/mulderp.github.com/_posts/2016-09-30-learning-c-for-javascripters.md

 	all:
 		$(cc) $(src) -o hello

-Without a source file, tunning "make" results into an error that no source is found.
+Without a source file, running "make" results into an error that no source is found.
 This is a good moment to reflect what you need to learn about C source files and projects

 # 2) Re-write code you know in C